 Arthritis isn’t a single disease.
 According to the Arthritis Foundation, the term arthritis refers to joint pain or joint disease, and there are more than 100 types of arthritis and related conditions.
 While there are many different kinds, osteoarthritis is by far the most common type and mainly occurs in the hands, spine, hips and knees.

-According to the CDC, osteoarthritis occurs when the cartilage within a joint begins to break down and the underlying bone begins to change.
+According to the National Institutes of Health, osteoarthritis occurs when the cartilage within a joint begins to break down and the underlying bone begins to change.

 If you’re suffering from arthritis, common symptoms include: